A GUIDE TO

 9. Timeless style

-Whether you want modern exposed timber accents or an aesthetic that doesn’t relate to timber at all, timber frame extensions are versatile enough to allow you to reach your visual goals.
+Whether you want modern exposed timber accents or an aesthetic that doesn’t relate to wood at all, timber frame extensions are versatile enough to allow you to reach your visual goals.
 Helping you to blend into the scenery or make a statement when you want to, there are few limitations when it comes to the method – even if you want a classic brick finish.

 10. Cost